sekika/kaidoku/docs/play.md

 ## Take back a move

 You can always erase a number that was written at the last time.
+Just type `b`.

+    kaidoku-{{ site.version }}> b
+    Level 2 No. 1: move 5

 Writing a number is regarded as a "move", and we call it "take back a move".
-You can take back as many move as possible, until the initial position.
+You can take back as many moves as possible, until you reach the initial position.

 ## Quit and restart